intsystems/2023-Project-120/code/README.md

 ### Launch code

-- For searching
-Edit `./configs/search.yaml` for your purposes
+- For searching edit `./configs/search.yaml` for your purposes and run
     - `chmod +x run_search.sh`
     - `./run_search.sh`
-- For retrain
-Edit `./configs/retrain.yaml` for your purposes
+- For retrain edit `./configs/retrain.yaml` for your purposes and run
     - `chmod +x run_retrain.sh`
     - `./run_retrain.sh`
-- For inference
-Edit `./configs/inference.yaml` for your purposes
+- For inference edit `./configs/inference.yaml` for your purposes and run
     - `chmod +x run_inference.sh`
     - `./run_inference.sh`